Rakefet Russak-Aminoach: Founding Team8 Fintech

 Rakefet Russak-Aminoach and two other partners at Team8 led the launch of Team8 Fintech, a fintech venture creation fund.
-Team8’s fintech arm specializes in building innovative fintech companies that focus on scaling businesses to transform the financial services sector.
+Team8's fintech arm specializes in building innovative fintech companies that focus on scaling businesses to transform the financial services sector.

 Other work

-In March 2020, Russak Aminoach was appointed to the board of the semiconductor startup Hailo Technologies, and in May 2024 she was named Chairperson of the company.
+Russak-Aminoach served as a board member of Hailo Technologies from 2020 to 2024, and as its chairperson from 2024 to 2025.

 In April 2024, Russak-Aminoach was elected to the Board of Directors of BNY.

 Public work

-In March 2017, Russak Aminoach began serving as a mentor with SHESHE, Meta’s mentorship program for women in Israel.
+In March 2017, Russak Aminoach began serving as a mentor with SHESHE, Meta's mentorship program for women in Israel.

 In July 2023, Russak Aminoach was appointed as the Honorary Consul of Norway in Israel.

 In November 2024, Russak Aminoach was appointed to the Management Committee of the Hebrew University of Jerusalem.

 Recognition

 In September 2015, Russak-Aminoach was listed, for the first time, in Fortune magazine's list of "The World's 100 Most Powerful Women in Business".
 She was ranked 23rd in Europe, Middle East and Africa.

 In December 2015, Russak-Aminoach was selected as one of the "Ten Most Innovative CEO's in Banking" by the US Fintech blog Bank Innovation.

 In September 2016, Russak-Aminoach was listed, once again, in Fortune's "100 Most Powerful Women in Business" list.
 She was ranked 43rd in the international list.

 In November 2016, Russak-Aminoach was included in the BBC's "100 Women 2016" list, which consists of inspirational and influential women around the globe.

 In December 2016, Russak-Aminoach was selected, once again, as one of the "Ten Most Innovative CEO's in Banking" by Bank Innovation.

 In October 2018, Russak-Aminoach was listed, for the third time, in Fortune's "100 Most Powerful Women in Business" list, ranking 43rd in the international list.

 In May 2019, Russak-Aminoach was listed in Financial News "50 Most Influential Women in Middle East Finance 2019" list.

-In 2024, Russak-Aminoach was included in American Banker’s “Most Influential Women in Fintech“ list.
+In 2024, Russak-Aminoach was included in American Banker's “Most Influential Women in Fintech“ list.

-Rakefet Russak-Aminoach has appeared as a guest speaker at several prestigious international conferences, including Financial Times Innovate(November 2016, London), where she delivered an opening keynote; Money 20/20 (October 2017, Las Vegas), where she spoke on the future of banking and her decision to launch the digital bank Pepper; and DLD Munich (January 2019, Munich), where she explained the difference between applying a "Digital Skin" strategy as opposed to providing a real digital experience – building it from the core, and Money20/20 Europe (June 2022, Amsterdam), where she spoke about female entrepreneurship and gender diversity in fintech leadership roles.
+Rakefet Russak-Aminoach has appeared as a guest speaker at several prestigious international conferences, including Financial Times Innovate(November 2016, London), where she delivered an opening keynote; Money20/20 (October 2017, Las Vegas), where she spoke on the future of banking and her decision to launch the digital bank Pepper; and DLD Munich (January 2019, Munich), where she explained the difference between applying a "Digital Skin" strategy as opposed to providing a real digital experience – building it from the core, and Money20/20 Europe (June 2022, Amsterdam), where she spoke about female entrepreneurship and gender diversity in fintech leadership roles.